GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent: Related Work

 \section{Related Work}

-\textbf{Greedy DT Algorithms} The most prominent and still frequently used algorithms, namely CART~\citep{cart_breiman1984} and C4.5~\citep{quinlan1993c45} as an extension of ID3.0~\citep{quinlan1986_id30}, data back to 1980s and both follow a greedy procedure to learn a DT.
+\paragraph{Greedy DT Algorithms} The most prominent DT learning algorithms still frequently used, namely CART~\citep{cart_breiman1984} and C4.5~\citep{quinlan1993c45}, date back to the 1980s.
+Both follow a greedy procedure to learn a DT.
 Since then, many variations to those algorithms have been proposed, for instance C5.0~\citep{kuhn2013applied_c50} and GUIDE~\citep{loh2002regression_guide1,loh2009improving_guide2}.
 However, until today, none of these algorithms was able to consistently outperform CART and C4.5 as shown for instance by \citet{zharmagambetov2021non}.

-\textbf{Lookahead DTs} To overcome the issues of a greedy DT induction, many researchers focused on finding an efficient alternative.
-One solution to mitigate the impact of a greedy procedure are methods that look ahead during the induction~\citep{lookahead}.
-However, \citet{murthy1996growing} argue that those methods not only suffer from an enormous increase in computational complexity, but also suffer from pathology, i.e., they frequently produce worse trees in terms of accuracy, tree size and depth.
-One explanation is that lookahead trees, especially without regularization, are prone to overfitting.

-\textbf{Optimal DTs} Optimal DTs try to optimize an objective (e.g., the purity) using approximate brute force search to find a globally optimal tree with a certain specification~\citep{zharmagambetov2021non}.
-OCT~\citep{bertsimas2017optimal} defines the optimization as a mixed integer optimization (MIO) problem which is solved using a MIO solver.
-DL8.5~\citep{aglin2020learning} and GOSDT~\citep{lin2020generalized} approximate a brute force search using a branch-and-bound algorithm to remove irrelevant parts from the search space.
+\paragraph{Optimal DTs} To overcome the issues of a greedy DT induction, many researchers focused on finding an efficient alternative.
+Optimal DTs aim to optimize an objective (e.g., the purity) through an approximate brute force search to find a globally optimal tree with a certain specification~\citep{zharmagambetov2021non}.
+Therefore, they most commonly use mixed integer optimization~\citep{bertsimas2017optimal} or a branch-and-bound algorithm to remove irrelevant parts from the search space~\citep{aglin2020learning,lin2020generalized}.
 MurTree~\citep{murtree} further uses dynamic programming, which reduces the runtime significantly.
-However, state-of-the-art approaches still require binary data and therefore a discretization of continuous features~\citep{bertsimas2017optimal,aglin2020learning,murtree} which can lead to information loss.
+However, most state-of-the-art approaches still require binary data and therefore a discretization of continuous features~\citep{bertsimas2017optimal,aglin2020learning,murtree}, which can lead to information loss.
+An exception is the approach by \citet{mazumder2022quant}, which can handle continuous features out-of-the-box.
+However, their method is optimized for very sparse trees and limited to a maximum depth of $3$.

+While optimal DTs search for a global optimum, GradTree does not necessarily pursue this.
+Instead, like optimization in neural networks, it aims for a local optimum that offers good generalization to test data.

+We further want to emphasize that the local optima that can be reached by GradTree have a significant advantage over the local optimum of a greedy approach: While the local optimum of greedy approaches is constrained by sequentially selecting the optimal split at each node, GradTree overcomes this limitation by optimizing all parameters jointly.